MicrosoftDocs/cloud-adoption-framework/docs/get-started/innovate.md

 ## Preparation

-To support the development of your innovation strategy, The Artificial Intelligence (AI) Maturity Model is a free tool which helps organizations assess their ability to create and own AI-based systems.
-There are four levels of maturity which include foundational, approaching, aspirational, and mature.
-Each one of these levels of maturity includes a specific set of characteristics to help identify your organization's ability to adopt specific types of AI solutions, associated risks, and strategies.
-The assessment takes 5-10 minutes and measures your organization's capability across four categories: strategy, culture, organizational characteristics and capabilities.
-By measuring these, we can compute your organization's score and provide an estimation of the AI innovation maturity on a curve.
+To support the development of your innovation strategy, the AI Maturity Model is a free tool that helps organizations assess their ability to create and own AI-based systems.
+There are four levels of maturity: foundational, approaching, aspirational, and mature.
+Each one of these levels of maturity includes a specific set of characteristics to help determine your organization's ability to adopt specific types of AI solutions, mitigate associated risks, and implement strategies.
+The assessment takes 5-10 minutes and measures your organization's capability across four categories: strategy, culture, organizational characteristics, and capabilities.
+By measuring your capabilities, we can calculate your organization's score and provide an estimate of your AI-innovation maturity on a curve.

-Use the [Artificial Intelligence Maturity Model tool](https://aiready.microsoft.com) to assess your organization's AI maturity to create AI-based systems.
-Once the assessment has been complete, the tool's output will provide a score with an estimation of the AI innovation maturity status.
+Use the [AI Maturity Model](https://aiready.microsoft.com) to assess your organization's AI maturity to create AI-based systems.
+Upon completion, the assessment provides a score with an estimate of your AI-innovation maturity status.

 ## Step 1: Document the business strategy